huaweicloud/terraform-provider-huaweicloud/docs/data-sources/images_image.md

 # huaweicloud_images_image

 Use this data source to get the ID of an available HuaweiCloud image.
-This is an alternative to `huaweicloud_images_image_v2`

 ## Example Usage